 Sometimes cats do look very much like purebred cats.
 This is because the cat looks very refined.
 The refinement being the result of selective breeding.
 It shows.
 I always think that a classic example is the RagaMuffin in this story: The RagaMuffin Cat and the Princess.
 She was a rescue cat and a cat that was abused a little as I remember.
 But she shone through as a purebred cat.

 If this is the case it seems to me that the first stage in identifying the cat breed is through appearance.
 This site has lots of high quality photographs to assist in that process – please start here.
+However appearance alone is not enough.

 The trouble is that the cat breeds are not always that different in appearance.
 They almost overlap sometimes.
 This is because there are too many breeds!
 Sorry breeders.
 Think Thai cats and Siamese cats (see below) and also Siberian and Norwegian Forest cats.